-My neighbour said she’d had a go at deciphering them, but some inky little drawings made her think they were the work of children (perhaps her long-dead aunts, who were fond of pranks) and she lost interest.
+My neighbour said she’d had a go at deciphering them, but had given up.
+Some inky little drawings made her think they were the work of children.
+Perhaps her long dead great-aunts, who were fond of pranks.

 Clever children?
 Certainly.
-But it was probably just a tale of family pets, written while one or both had been away at boarding school.
+But she said the letters were probably a tale of family pets, written while one or both had been away at boarding school.
 And yes, they had gone to great effort to make the letters look old, they’d even devised a code to write them in, but really…

-After many evenings spent poring over the papers I reached a few conclusions.
+After many evenings spent poring over the “letters” I reached a few conclusions.

 - Some seemed to have been written with greater ease and confidence than others.
-That indicated they were the work of either one child whose skill improved over time, or two children as my neighbour said.
+That indicated they were the work of either one child whose skill improved over time or two children, as my neighbour had said.

 - Some words, by their frequency, were easy to pick out.
 For example, “arrkst”, “catt”, “keween”, “loorrt”, “maarrk”, “niewes”, and “sayt”.